December 13, 2021

 Les meira

-Shrovetide mask at the National Gallery of the Faroe Islands
+Artistic Decoration for the New Joint Campus at the University of the Faroe Islands

 Les meira